piyushsachdeva/AzureDevOps-Zero-to-Hero/Day1/README.md

 ## What is Azure DevOps 🤷‍♂️
-Azure DevOps is a suite of services you can implement end-to-end DevOps in your organization.
-It includes services such as Azure Repos, Boards, Wiki, Build and Release pipelines, Test plans, Artifacts, etc.
+Azure DevOps is a suite of services that allows you to implement end-to-end DevOps in your organization.
+It includes services such as Azure Repos, Boards, Wikis, Build and Release pipelines, Test plans, and Artifacts.

 ## Type of Hosting Options 🚀
 You can work in the cloud using **Azure DevOps Services** or on-premises using **Azure DevOps Server**.